Honey Hive

 The results?
 A honey that’s floral or earthy, pale gold or deep amber, thick as molasses or thin as sunlight.

 What’s even more fascinating is that Arizona has a rich diversity of native bees and flora.
-Some bees, such as the Leafcutter Bee and Cactus Bee, may not produce harvestable honey.
-However, they still play vital roles in pollinating native plants, helping desert ecosystems (and wildflowers!) thrive.
+Not every bee makes honey you can harvest.
+Some, like the Leafcutter and Cactus Bee, give their gifts to the desert instead, vital to pollinating native plants and helping desert ecosystems (and wildflowers!) thrive.